 León is a lovely city to combine with the Bierzo wine country and fits nicely with an itinerary in “Green Spain” (Basque Country, Cantabria, Asturias, and Galicia).
 León’s historic center, dubbed the “Barrio Húmedo” (“Damp Quarter”), lies to the east of the Río Bernesga and is home to most of the city’s impressive sights.
 You can’t help but be drawn first to the ornate façade and luminous interior of the Cathedral.
 From here, the maze of cobblestone streets that makes up the Barrio Húmedo fan out.

 Shops, restaurants, and tapas bars rub shoulders with elegant palaces and churches along these narrow streets.
 Don’t miss the Real Basílica de San Isidoro, a Romanesque basilica famous for its pantheon, decorated with richly colorful frescoes.
-The Hostal de San Marcos, a 12th-century pilgrims’ hospital that was later used as a convent and is now a luxurious Parador Hotel, is another highlight.
-Yet perhaps most appealing of all is merely strolling the winding streets of the neighborhood, stopping for coffee or tapas in atmospheric squares like the Plaza del Grano or the Plaza de San Martín.
+The Hostal de San Marcos, a 12th-century pilgrims’ hospital later used as a convent and is now a luxurious Parador Hotel, is another highlight.
+Perhaps most appealing of all is merely strolling the neighborhood’s winding streets, stopping for coffee or tapas in atmospheric squares like the Plaza del Grano or the Plaza de San Martín.

 Gastronomy & Wine

 Traditional Castilian cuisine is known for being rich and hearty, and the fare in León is no exception.
 The area’s long, often harsh winters have led to dishes like “cocido leonés,” the local version of Spain’s rich meat and chickpea stew.
 Pork is king, and there is no end to the delicious ways the meat is prepared.
 Roast suckling pig is an eternal favorite, as is botillo berciano, stuffed pork intestines served with potatoes, garbanzo beans, and chorizo.